emilydrakesmith/GA-tic-tac-toe/README.md

 Manifest.json is a new technology, still experimental at the time of me writing this, and was developed per [MDN guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).
 This file isn't wholly necessary for the function of this app but is important for future-proofing and good practice.

 Here are some notes about this file:
 * The keys `"name"`, `"manifest-version"`, and `"version"` are mandatory.
-All others are optional and included as I see them relevant tot his app.
+All others are optional and included as I see them relevant to his app.
-* The key `"manifest-version"` must always be set to `2`.
+* The key `"manifest-version"` must always be set to `2` (datatype integer).
+This is in the requirements as specified in MDN docs.
+Presumably this is still an experimental feature and `2` is the value that prevents things from breaking.
 * The `"version"` key will be updated at any time I push a new version of this app.
 All other keys will likely never change.
 * I'm unlikely to add more keys unless I develop this app to exist outside of a GitHub hosted site or more keys are published for use.
 * All keys must be entered as a string.